lopes-talk/lopes-talk/README.md

 - Investing to be able to publish on the Google Play Store
 - Implementing an external API for Quotes

+A few risks when writing the app was the following:
+- Before I could get LopesTalk up and running one risk was the idea of using Flutter.
+If it wasn't a good fit I was going to need to switch to another application such as Android Studio.
-One risk of building LopesTalk was the the mascot.
+- One risk of building LopesTalk was the the mascot.
 I wanted to give the users a virtual friend but drawing wise I struggle.
 I was able to buy some art from a friend to give users Lopey!
+- Another risk was the idea of implementing an external API.
+This would save me time instead of having to fully create an API by scratch for motivational quotes.

-One of the main challenges of building LopesTalk is creating engaging and effective self-care activities and resources that resonate with students.
-To address this challenge, we work closely with mental health
+One of the main challenges in developing LopesTalk is creating engaging and effective self-care resources that resonate with students.
+To tackle this, I researched various self-care routes and gathered relevant examples.
+Providing users with a clear understanding of each path with tasks.
 ---
 ## Contacts